-In February 2013, the State Government of Parana approved a 6.9% tariff increase, which has been in place since March 22, 2013.
+In February 2013, the State Government of Parana approved a 6.9% tariff increase which became effective March 22, 2013.

 On February 24, 2012, Moody's upgraded the ratings of the BRL55 million senior unsecured debentures due 2012 issued by Sanepar to Ba2 from Ba3 on global scale and to A1.br from A3.br on the Brazilian national scale.
 The review was prompted by the announcement of a 16.5% tariff increase on Sanepar's water and sewage services in February 2012.
 This was the second consecutive tariff adjustment approved by the state government in seven years.
 On February 2011, the state government approved rate relief of 16% breaking the cycle of a prolonged tariff freeze.